Friday, December 6, 2019

 I fixed two bugs that came when some common account was not configured: A bug in lino_xl.lib.sheets that caused a TypeError “int() argument must be a string, a bytes-like object or a number, not ‘MissingAccount’” when you tried to render lino_xl.lib.sheets.Report.
 And an AttributeError “‘MissingAccount’ object has no attribute ‘get_detail_action’” when tried to show the list of trade types.

-The std fixture for lino_xl.lib.ledger now deliberately leaves one common account (the “Net loss” one, which isn’t used anywhere so far) without a database object in order to reproduce this situation.
+The std fixture for lino_xl.lib.accounting now deliberately leaves one common account (the “Net loss” one, which isn’t used anywhere so far) without a database object in order to reproduce this situation.
 I added test cases to cover it.

 Testing the content of a detail window